AxisCommunications/acap-computer-vision-sdk/README.md

 The available tags are `latest-<ARCHITECTURE>`, `latest-<ARCHITECTURE>-<runtime/devel>`, `<VERSION_TAG>-<ARCHITECTURE>` and
 `<VERSION_TAG>-<ARCHITECTURE>-<runtime/devel>`.
 The images that do not specify `runtime` or `devel` are set to be the smaller `runtime` images.
-The `latest`-tagged images are built per commit from the master branch, while the `<VERSION_TAG>`-tagged images are built per [tagged release](https://github.com/AxisCommunications/acap-computer-vision-sdk/tags).
+The `latest`-tagged images are built per commit from the main branch, while the `<VERSION_TAG>`-tagged images are built per [tagged release](https://github.com/AxisCommunications/acap-computer-vision-sdk/tags).

 **All CV SDK images are available on DockerHub at [axisecp/acap-computer-vision-sdk](https://hub.docker.com/r/axisecp/acap-computer-vision-sdk).**